Art of Sustainability

-Workshops integrate exercises that address issues in an organization, institution or business, such as visibility, specific environmental and social actions, and sensing systems.
+The workshops we offer integrate exercises that address issues in an organization, institution or business, such as visibility, specific environmental and social actions, and sensing systems.
 They also can enhance personal growth, working relationships, and team building.
 Workshops can be co-created or provided as a package from an hour to several days.
-Learn about the types of workshops we offer below.
+View flyers and descriptions of example workshops, below.

 Through engaging with nature and creating sculpture that is site specific and transient, participants find pattern and design significance as it relates to their personal and professional lives.
 This experience is often cathartic and healing for participants.
 Produced by Colleen Bozuwa, the video below features excerpts from such a workshop led by Jay, in which participants created art pieces along a wooded riverbank and engaged in reflective discussion at Trinity Conference Center, Connecticut, 2009.

 Using local materials we construct masks, props, shadow and giant puppets that can support site specific performances, addressing local and global issues.
 Such events may also enrich weddings and other celebrations.
 This is a story telling experience that can have profound impacts on the individual and build community.
 Produced by Colleen Bozuwa, the video below is an example of Action Performance led by Jay at the eco-village Visao Futuro in Purangaba, Brazil in 2006.